 Rocketarium's Alamo is a scale model of the Vympel R-27 air-to-air missile (which is designated the AA-10 Alamo by NATO).
 Rocketarium's Alamo military scale kit is a large and heavy model rocket which makes it excellent for small launch sites.
 The model features three sets of fins and a boat tail

-The Alamo military scale rocket kit has three sets of fins for a total of twelve fins.
-These are cut from balsa wood using the provided fin templates.
+The Alamo military scale rocket kit has three sets of pre-cut fins for a total of twelve fins.
 The tail cone is created from the card stock template.
-The kit comes with balsa wood for the twelve fins, plywood centering rings, a parachute kit for recovery, and other parts needed to build the rocket.
+The kit comes with the twelve pre-cut fins, plywood centering rings, a parachute kit for recovery, and other parts needed to build the rocket.

 Atlantic Research Corporation developed the ARCAS (All-Purpose Rocket for Collecting Atmospheric Soundings) for the Office of Naval Research (ONR).
 An ARCAS rocket was first launched in July of 1959.
 During the 1960s, the Air Force developed a variant of the sounding rocket known as the Frangible ARCAS Meteorological Rocket which was designed to be flown over residential areas.
 To avoid injury and damage to property on the ground, a sheet of explosive material wrapped around the airframe allowed the rocket to be destroyed in mid-air..